0x-d15c0/ACM-SIGAI-TASKS/Task-02/Readme.md

 # RAG Chatbot Project
-This project implements a Retrieval-Augmented Generation (RAG) chatbot using the Ollama model with FAISS for document retrieval.
+This project implements a Retrieval-Augmented Generation (RAG) chatbot using the Phi3 model from Ollama with FAISS for document retrieval.
 The chatbot is designed to answer user queries based on the content of a set of PDF documents.
 A Streamlit interface is used to provide an interactive chat experience.

 * Ollama Phi3 Model: The language model used for generating responses.
 * HuggingFace Bge Embeddings: Used for embedding the document chunks.